jgbarbosa/3dfluid/README.md

 ## Requirements

 - **C++ Compiler**: The C++ code relies on the standard C++ library.
-- **Python 3.x**: The Python script is used to generate event data for the fluid simulation.
+- **Python**: The Python script is used to generate event data for the fluid simulation.

 ### Libraries and Tools
-- Python 3.x
+- Python
 - Standard C++ libraries for compilation (e.g., `g++` or `clang++`).

 ## Installation